tensorflow/cloud/src/python/tensorflow_cloud/tuner/cloud_fit_readme.md

 ## What is this module?

-`cloud_fit` is an experimental module which is part of the broader `tensorflow_cloud`.
+`cloud_fit` is a module which is part of the broader `tensorflow_cloud`.
 This module provides an API that enables training on [Google Cloud AI Platform](https://cloud.google.com/ai-platform). `cloud_fit` serializes the model, datasets, and callback functions and submits them for